virtual-labs/engineers-forum/migration-process.md

       &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will create experiment repositories for each of the experiment on the proposal on Github and share the links of the created repositories on the same issue.

   - Step 4 :</br>
       &nbsp;&nbsp;&nbsp;&nbsp; Institute requesting migration will populate the dev branches of the created repositories with the source code of the experiments and unit test the experiments locally.
+Institure requesting migration should **not** delete gh-pages branch.
+This is required for automatically deploying the experiment along with UI on GitHub pages for testing the complete experiment .
+They should also not delete .github directory and the LICENSE file.

   - Step 5 :</br>
       &nbsp;&nbsp;&nbsp;&nbsp; Institute requesting migration will merge the fully tested dev branch to testing branch.
 This will automatically deploy the experiment along with UI on GitHub pages for testing the complete experiment.
-The Institute requesting movement will receive an email about the success/failure of the deployment on the email id associated with the github handle provided in the issue.
+The Institute requesting movement will receive an email about the success/failure of the deployment on the email id associated with the primary github handle provided in the issue.

   - Step 6 :</br>
       &nbsp;&nbsp;&nbsp;&nbsp; Institute requesting migration will then merge  from a fully tested testing branch to the main branch and tag the commit.